SKPVenkataSDeepthi/Artificial-Intelligence/Gen AI in Action/README.md

 ### 13️⃣ Guide to Ethical GenAI
 Addressing bias, safety, transparency, and responsible AI development — with frameworks for red-teaming and content moderation.

 ---

-## 🧰 Additional Resources
-- Appendix A: The book’s GitHub repository
-- Appendix B: Responsible AI tools and frameworks
-- References and supporting materials

----